By Nori Muster

 One Researcher's Dig

 I come from a family of philosophical positive thinkers, but only started to research the subject in 2002.
 America was reeling from the terror attacks of 9/11.
 TV news pundits and politicians proclaimed that 9/11 had changed everything.
 Refusing to accept the grim future of eternal war everybody else seemed to buy, I spent 2002 to 2004 reading positive thinking books, looking for ways to heal our collective wounds and nurture the peace loving side of America.
-I stated with a thorough study of the classics:
+I started with a thorough study of the classics:

 My Method, by Emile Coué (1922)